Cecil College Policies and Procedures

 Violation of Health & Safety Regulations.
 Violation of any health, safety or related regulations, rule or ordinance on college property or at any college function.

-Violation of Posted College Rules.
-Violation of any rule or regulation posted on college property by the College, printed in any college publication, set forth on any college website, or otherwise made known to the college community.
+Violation of College Policies and/or Posted College Rules.
+Violation of any rule or regulation posted on the College property or website, or otherwise made known to the college community.

-The College upholds the expectation that all individuals will act in accordance with federal, state, and local law.
-The College reserves the right, for educational purposes, to review any action taken by civil authorities regarding students.
-Behaviors viewed as clear infractions of those laws (and for which the College reserves the right to refer individuals to the appropriate law enforcement agency) include but are not limited to:
+The College upholds the expectation that all individuals will act in accordance with federal, state, and local laws.
+The College reserves the right, for safety and educational purposes, to review any action taken by civil authorities regarding students and take appropriate disciplinary action.

 Procedures for General College Disciplinary Proceedings